Bhavyajain21/Bhavyajain.github.io/README.md

 # Bhavyajain21.github.io
 Hi,
-this is my first website made using HTML, CSS and Javascript.
+this is my first website made using HTML and CSS.